-If you’re in charge of a business unit and its expenditures, you want a clear and concise process for individuals on your team to submit ideas and solutions to be evaluated.
+If you’re in charge of a business unit and its expenditures, you want a clear and concise process for individuals on your team to submit ideas and for solutions to be evaluated.
 And if you’re the individual pitching a new product idea, or a solution to solve a bottleneck at your company, chances are you will need to convince someone within your enterprise that it’s worth investing the necessary resources in.

 In order to figure that out, you will need to determine which resources will be needed and what the return on investment will be, among other important considerations.
 This is where the business case comes in handy, as you are making the case for this new business expenditure.
 If your idea does not require a purchase or any dedicated resources, then you may not need something as detailed as a business case.
 Nevertheless, it’s a great tool for evaluating an idea or possible spending.
 This blog aims to explain ‘what is a business case’.